cssd-bot/CCSD-Chatbots/Collection of Questions relating to our Chat-bot project.md

     1. Are some better than others?
     2. What would be best for our POC with Superintendent types?
     3. GoogleAssistant is integrated with dialogflow.
 Should we start with that? https://assistant.google.com/platforms/phones/
 15. Can we come to a solution for these questions by adding another layer of abstraction, or by getting a more elevated view of our problem space?
+16. If we consider the 5 W's our bot should be able to manage Who, What, Where, When.
+Should we align our intents with this?
+17. Is it helpful to bring a limited subset of verbs (not related to the desired result format) as an entity? ie: Actions we do in a school contect, ie: Work, Serve, Know, Have, Offer...

 ## General project and bot Questions